Ayushb3112/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] pivot table
 - [ ] K-means cluster diagram

+**Explanation**: The team created linear regression and scatter plots to visualize the relationship between visit frequency, meal size, and spending.

 #### Q2.
 You work for an organization that sells a spam filtering service to large companies.
 Your organization wants to transition its product to use machine learning.
 It currently a list Of 250,00 keywords.
 If a message contains more than few of these keywords, then it is identified as spam.
 What would be one advantage of transitioning to machine learning?

 - [ ] The product would look for new patterns in spam messages.
 - [ ] The product could go through the keyword list much more quickly.
 - [ ] The product could have a much longer keyword list.
 - [x] The product could find spam messages using far fewer keywords.

+**Explanation**: Machine learning could enable the product to find spam messages using far fewer keywords, improving efficiency.

 #### Q3.
 You work for a music streaming service and want to use supervised machine learning to classify music into different genres.
 Your service has collected thousands of songs in each genre, and you used this as your training data.
 Now you pull out a small random subset of all the songs in your service.
 What is this subset called?